Zhiyuan-Amos/blog/_posts/2024-08-28-advanced-oauth2-swes.md

 ### API Key

-API Key is very similar to PAT, so it's characteristics are written here briefly with reference to PAT:
+API Key is very similar to PAT, so it's characteristics are written briefly with reference to PAT:

 1. It is also another means of obtaining authorization, but for Service Accounts.
 2. It provides ease of obtaining authorization for the same reasons as PAT.
-3. OAuth 2 provides better User Experience as each third-party application does not have to create an API Key on the main application and set the API Key in the third-party application; they only have to login to the main application through Dynamic Client Registration.
+3. OAuth 2 provides better User Experience as each third-party application does not have to create an API Key on the main application and set the API Key in the third-party application.
+Dynamic Client Registration (a feature of OAuth 2) allows third-party applications to create a Service Account through multiple ways, one of which being having a user login to the main application.
 4. So, API Key should only be used if it is configured to only expire after a long period of time (and usage restricted to secure environments).
 5. It has no standards governing it.